-Proposals located within these views should demonstrate that they are sited and designed to be of a form and scale that avoids or mitigates any harm to the view.
-Development proposals that would adversely affect these important local views will not be supported.
+Development proposals located within an identified View should demonstrate that their siting, design, form, massing, and scale that avoids or mitigates harm to the view.
+Development proposals that would unacceptably affect an Important Local View will not be supported.

 Dark Skies and Lighting